 If the answer to ANY of the previous questions is YES, come to CANINE CULTURE!

-There are a couple of other important things we include in our basic classes that I think are very important, that I don't believe are sufficiently covered in other training classes you may attend.
-At least not the way I do it.
+There are a couple of other important things I include in my classes that I think are very important, that I don't believe are sufficiently covered in many training classes.

 Those things are relationship building exercises that cover 2 important topics... trust and respect.

 I believe in order to have the proper relationship, partnership if you will, you must have trust and respect.
 Love is not enough to allow someone, human or animal, to follow, heed, honor, appreciate, admire or even pay attention to you.
-You need assurance, consistency, faith... or trust, for lack of a better term.
+You need assurance, consistency, faith... or trust.

 How can you define love without trust and respect?
-Perhaps love without trust and respect isn't as unconditional as you might want to think.
+Perhaps love with trust and respect isn't as unconditional as you might want to think.